ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 pacman -S geth
 ```

+The `abigen`, `bootnode`, `clef`, `evm`, `geth`, `puppeth`, `rlpdump`, and `wnode` commands are then available on your system in `/usr/bin/`.

+Find the different options and commands available with `geth --help`.

 ## Download standalone bundle

-We distribute our stable releases and develop builds as standalone bundles.
+We distribute our stable releases and development builds as standalone bundles.
 These are useful when you'd like to: a) install a specific version of our code (e.g., for reproducible environments); b) install on machines without internet access (e.g., air-gapped computers); or c) do not like automatic updates and would rather manually install software.

 We create the following standalone bundles: